 The minimum delivery order is $40 and delivery is $14 dollars.
-Disney can hold your delivery at the reception desk or have it sent to your room.
-You can also pre order 60 days before your delivery date and get 10% off.
+Disney can hold your delivery at the reception desk and have it sent to your room.

 Memory maker is a little piece of genius.
-It captures and keeps a digital photo online.
-So you capture of all the magical photos you didn’t have time to stop and take for yourself.
+It shoots and keeps a digital photo of you meaning you can capture of all the magical photos you didn’t have time to stop and take for yourself.

-Disney cast members are dotted all over the parks.
+All over the parks there are Disney cast members.
 They will take your photo after scanning your magic band.
-Photos are then available online on the same day.
+Photos are then made available online on the same day.

 Do you have your own Disney planning tips?
 Have you got questions about our trip?
 Leave a comment or get in touch!